Software-Today/flutter_chat_app/README.md

 # Happy Chat

-This is the Flutter version of the Happy Chat app build during the [Happy Hour stream](https://www.youtube.com/watch?v=sOSrPDtvvaQ&list=PL5S4mPUpp4OvEgxBhoVxXb5YS1ZAZih2l) by Supabase.

 ## SQL

 We use `CITEXt` postgres extention in this app.
 In order to enable this extention, go to Database -> Extentions and find `CITEXT` extention and enable it!